Reveal of Inky Escape! (Craft Retreat)

 2. Catch the Bug – Holiday Chaos Day 2: Sketch (card 2)

-3. Catch the Bug – Holiday Chaos Day 3: ABC Anything But a Card (snowmen soup)
+3. Catch the Bug – Holiday Chaos Day 3: ABC Anything but a Card (snowmen soup)

 4. Christmas Crafts All Year ‘Round – December Gifts/Containers (snowmen soup)